digiltd/oh-rtd-test/FAQ.md

     user@computer:~$ ls -l /dev/ttyUSB0
     crw-rw---- 1 root dialout 188, 0 Aug 11 14:16 /dev/ttyUSB0
-In order to access this device the user running openHAB needs to be in the group "dailout".
+In order to access this device the user running openHAB needs to be in the group "dailout" and possibly the group "lock".

     sudo adduser <user> dialout
+    sudo adduser <user> lock

 Reboot your system.